 Children differ in how they perceive failure and the causes for it.
 Children who are helpless or perceive themselves unable to overcome failure attribute failure on a task to uncontrollable factors such as lack of effort.
 Having experienced failure, their performance decreases and they spend little time searching for ways to overcome failure.
 As a result, they give up easily in new tasks.
 Mastery oriented children attribute failure to controllable factors such as effort.
 Rather than ruminating on the causes of the failure, they direct themselves to attainment of a solution by testing hypotheses using self-instruction and self-monitoring.
 Helpless children might benefit by being trained to seek solutions by hypothesis testing like mastery-oriented children (Diener & Dweck, 1978).

-The Anointment Trials are a funny breed of ThunderCats episode, funny because they are so completely and utterly different from any other offerings in the series.
-In some cases, they lack a lot of what made the series so enjoyable – the exciting battles between the ThunderCats and the Mutants, whilst still present at certain times, lack the exhilarating, almost joyful element present in other episodes, at no point (until the final scene of the final part) does Lion-O wield the Sword of Omens, and, perhaps most significantly, the teamwork so characteristic of the ThunderCats themselves is not just absent but turned completely on its head.
+The Anointment Trials are a funny breed of ThunderCats episode—funny because they are so completely and utterly different from any other offerings in the series.
+In some cases, they lack a lot of what made the series so enjoyable: he exciting battles between the ThunderCats and the Mutants, whilst still present at certain times, lack the exhilarating, almost joyful element present in other episodes; at no point (until the final scene of the final part) does Lion-O wield the Sword of Omens; and, perhaps most significantly, the teamwork so characteristic of the ThunderCats themselves is not just absent but turned completely on its head.

-This episode is arguably the one that best showcases the friction this situation creates between Lion-O and his fellow ThunderCats, in particular Cheetara whose trial he has to best in this episode.
-Cheetara’s manner towards Lion-O in this episode is short, snappy and mildly superior, and, whether by design or not, at times in this episode she even comes over as slightly dislikeable.
-This is an example of both clever dialogue writing and clever voice acting, because in portraying Cheetara in this way it truly showcases how much tension and distaste is in the air for the tradition that must be fulfilled.
+This episode is arguably the one that best showcases the friction this situation creates between Lion-O and his fellow ThunderCats, in particular Cheetara, whom he has to best in this episode.
+Cheetara’s manner towards Lion-O in this episode is curt, snappy and mildly superior, and, whether by design or not, at times in this episode she even comes over as slightly dislikable.
+This is an example of both clever dialogue writing and clever voice acting—portraying Cheetara in this way truly showcases how much tension and distaste is in the air for the tradition that must be fulfilled.

 Another fascinating example of character writing evident in this episode is how the ThunderCats still look on Lion-O as a youth rather than as an equal.
-Over the course of previous episodes we’ve seen the relationship between Lion-O and the others evolve into something approaching equality, but for the Anointment Trials this, reasonably understandably, seems to take a backward step.
-Again referring to Cheetara’s demeanor towards Lion-O, at times her sharpness is that of overanxious teacher to pupil, and this outlook by the other ThunderCats is further enhanced when Tygra refers to Lion-O as a “big boy”.
-In terms of Lion-O’s own character development, it is to his credit that he does not buckle under the pressure exerted on him by the Trials, and also to his credit that having to endure them does not cause him to harbour any trace of resentment towards the others.
+Over the course of first season we’ve seen the relationship between Lion-O and the others evolve into something approaching equality, but for the Anointment Trials this progression (reasonably and understandably) seems to take a step backward.
+For instance, Cheetara’s sharpness toward Lion-O is not unlike that of an overanxious teacher to a pupil, and Tygra’s reference to Lion-O as a “big boy” is also rather demeaning.
+In terms of Lion-O’s own character development, it is to his credit that he does not buckle under the pressure exerted on him by the Trials, and also to his credit that having to endure them does not cause him to harbor any trace of resentment towards the others.

 Because of the absence of so many ThunderCats trademarks, the Anointment Trial episodes take a big risk.
-For fans of action, the potential is there for these episodes to become boring just watching Lion-O complete tasks and overcome as many different types of natural dangers and adversity as the writers can dream up – indeed, in this episode alone Lion-O has to contend with savage natives, a man-eating plant, poisonous fumes, inclement weather, and a giant, two-headed beast!
+For fans of action, the potential is there for these episodes to become boring as we just watch Lion-O complete tasks and overcome as many different types of natural dangers and adversity as the writers can dream up.
+Indeed, in this episode alone Lion-O has to contend with savage natives, a man-eating plant, poisonous fumes, inclement weather, and a giant, two-headed beast!
 However, in my view where these episodes shine are in the subtlety and depth of their character writing, truly showcasing the ThunderCat characters, their heritage, their traditions, and their young leader.
 As such, this episode is a fine example of what makes ThunderCats such an engaging, and much-loved, series.